Djenné-Djenno: Later Phases

-Phase III dates from about 300 to 900 AD and is believed to have an even higher population based on crowded cemeteries.
+Phase III dates from about 400 to 900 AD and is believed to have an even higher population based on crowded cemeteries.
 The site also has evidence for a more intensive occupation through deep house deposits, possibly from multiple generations.
 A shift in trade routes helped this population growth, including attracting immigrants from Dia.
 By c.
-800 CE, Djenne and its environs housed around 50 000 people.
+800 CE, Djenne and its environs likely housed between 10,000 and 27.000 people.
+Other developments include the presence of permanent mud brick architecture, including a city wall, probably built during the latter half of the first millennium CE using the cylindrical bricks historically made by Djenné masons.
+The wall "was 3.7 meters wide at its base and ran almost two kilometers around the town".

-Since there is no evidence for a fourth phase, it is expected that towards the end of Phase III the city experienced a slow decline in population and eventually a total abandonment.
+Phase IV dates from about 900 to 1400 AD.
+After reaching its maximum extent of over 33 hectares by 1000 AD, the city experienced a slow decline in population and eventually a total abandonment.
 However, very little is known about why this decline happened, and more research is needed.
 By the end, the site's occupation had created a large tear-shaped mound (known as a tell) consisting of layer upon layer of occupation that had built up over time.
-This tell was surrounded by 69 hillocks, and created by its people through the building and rebuilding of their houses.
+This tell was surrounded by 69 other occupation mounds, created by their occupants through the building and rebuilding of their houses.
 Throughout the site's occupations, pottery fragments are abundant.

 Terra-cotta figurines from the Inner Niger Delta region

 Some of the more interesting clay artifacts begin in Phase II with terra-cotta statuettes and representations of humans and animals on pottery.
 These statuettes are important to the understanding of Phase II because along with this art, the first evidence for large-scale rice cultivation and population rise.
-All of these attributes are commonly associated with complex, state-level societies.
-It is believed that these artifacts posed ritual function as opposed to a domestic function.
+All of these attributes are commonly associated with complex societies.
+It is believed that these artifacts had a ritual, as opposed to a domestic function.
 Some of these clay figurines are similar to those made by modern Fulani pastoralists for children, which might be evidence for the importance of domesticated cows at the site.
 One human statuette in particular has been the cause of much debate.
 It was found on a house floor around small bowls full of suspected offerings.
-Two others have been found in similar context 11 kilometers away from the site of Djenné-Djenno and it is hypothesized that they are the representations of a household spirit, as ancestral cults are known to have flourished in the area as late as the 20th century.
+Two others have been found in similar context 11 kilometers away from the site of Djenné-Djeno and it is hypothesized that they are the representations of a household spirit, as ancestral cults are known to have flourished in the area as late as the 20th century.